 Summary

-Adjectives in English are quite simple to use as don’t change in any way, but remember that they usually go before the word they are describing, and be careful of the word order when you are using lots of adjectives together.
+Adjectives in English are quite simple to use as they don’t change in any way, but remember that they usually go before the word they are describing, and be careful of the word order when you are using lots of adjectives together.
 Being able to describe things is a basic part of any language so we see and use adjectives all the time.
-Check out some of the songs bellow which use lots and lots of adjectives!
-Can you think of any more?
+Check out some of the songs below which use lots and lots of adjectives!
+Can you think of any others?
 Leave us a comment with your suggestions.

 What A Wonderful World – Louis Armstrong